-Prospective and current students should view the list of Research Assistant positions at Osgoode to find out what is currently available.
+Prospective and current students should view the list of research-related work positions for students at Osgoode to find out what is currently available.

 Graduate students may also view the list of research-related contract positions that are attached to either York’s research centres or major research projects within the Office of the Vice-President Research & Innovation.